Google Code of Conduct

 You may report your concerns to the Audit Committee anonymously.
 However, the Audit Committee encourages you to provide your name and contact information so that we may contact you directly if necessary.

 Google prohibits retaliation against any worker here at Google who reports or participates in an investigation of a possible violation of our Code, policies, or the law.
-If you believe you are being retaliated against, please contact Ethics & Compliance.
+If you believe you are being retaliated against, please contact to Ethics & Business Integrity.

 I. Serve Our Users